Lobbyra/webserv/docs/poc/mini_serv/README.md

 If a Content-length is specified, i think you will have to use it to read nicely the request.

-You'll have to create your program in ./login/\*.
+Code is to put in ./login/*.